Auron Therapeutics

 Series D in 2021

-Akili Interactive Labs, Inc., established in 2011 and headquartered in Boston, Massachusetts, specializes in developing digital treatments for cognitive disorders.
-The company's core technology involves creating video games that not only engage users but also assess and enhance cognitive abilities.
-Akili's pipeline focuses on treating and improving symptoms associated with various medical conditions, including ADHD, MDD, ASD, and inflammatory diseases.
+Akili Interactive Labs, Inc., established in 2011 and headquartered in Boston, Massachusetts, specializes in developing digital medicine solutions.
+The company's core business involves creating video game-based technology to assess and enhance cognitive abilities.
+Akili's broad pipeline focuses on treating cognitive deficiencies and improving symptoms associated with various medical conditions, such as ADHD, MDD, ASD, and inflammatory diseases.

 Hummingbird Bioscience